-"We hired an individual with a recent BS in Physics; he subsequently entered and completed the NSCC program in Nanotechnology.
+"We hired an individual with a recent BS in Physics; he subsequently entered and completed the NSC program in Nanotechnology.
 What a great combination!
 This employee is currently in charge of all Nano work for RJC, and will soon have a technician and a Nano intern reporting directly to him.
-The NSCC Nanotechnology training has provided the baseline onto which all subsequent successes have been built."Roger Wolthuis, PhD, RJC Enterprises, LLC
+The NSC Nanotechnology training has provided the baseline onto which all subsequent successes have been built."Roger Wolthuis, PhD, RJC Enterprises, LLC

-"We hired two graduates from North Seattle Community College's nanotechnology program, and the hands-on experience and theoretical foundation they had coming into the job was invaluable.
+"We hired two graduates from North Seattle College's nanotechnology program, and the hands-on experience and theoretical foundation they had coming into the job was invaluable.
 They hit the ground running, and have been able to work independently from the start, improving our microfabrication processes and providing technical documentation of new methods.
 The internships and lab/coursework these graduates had coming out of the nanotech program put them far ahead of any other applicants."Sarah McQuaide, Fabrication Engineer, Silicon Designs, Inc

 "My two employees with nanotechnology backgrounds are vital to the development of new products at EnerG2.
 Both employees clearly have a strong background in hands–on learning and research.
 They are comfortable with new techniques and knowledgeable about a broad range of nano-characterization methods and data interpretation.
 Their most valuable asset, however, is their positive and novel contributions to Product Development gained from their education in nanotechnology.
-Both employees speak very highly of the [North Seattle Community College nanotechnology] program and I would look to hire other graduates with the same background."Leah Riley, PhD, Director of Research and Development, EnerG2 Inc
+Both employees speak very highly of the [North Seattle College nanotechnology] program and I would look to hire other graduates with the same background."Leah Riley, PhD, Director of Research and Development, EnerG2 Inc

 Potential Job Titles